synvert-hq/node-query-ruby/README.md

 # NodeQuery

-NodeQuery defines an AST node query language, which is a css like syntax for matching nodes, it supports other ast parser if it implements `NodeQuery::Adapter`.
+NodeQuery defines a NQL (node query language) and node rules to query AST nodes.

 ## Table of Contents